Visa and deportation controversies in the second Trump administration: Mohsen Mahdawi

-On April 14, 2025, Mohsen Mahdawi, a Palestinian Columbia University student and 10-year resident in the United States who was seeking US citizenship, was arrested at the ICE office in Colchester, Vermont after what he had been told would be a naturalization interview.
+On April 14, 2025, Mohsen Mahdawi, a Palestinian Columbia University student and 10-year U.S. resident who was seeking U.S. citizenship, was arrested at the ICE office in Colchester, Vermont, after what he had been told would be a naturalization interview.
 While at Columbia, Mahdawi was one of the leaders of the pro-Palestinian protests.
 He had been targeted by pro-Israel groups and individuals online since 2024, including Canary Mission and Betar.
-Mahdawi went into hiding following the detention of Mahmoud Khalil and asked Columbia administrators to assist him in finding a safe place to live, which they refused to do.
+Mahdawi went into hiding after Khalil's detention and asked Columbia administrators to help him find a safe place to live, which they refused to do.
 He is facing a deportation order to the West Bank, which he called "a death sentence" due to the ongoing and escalating Israeli incursions into the territory which have affected several members of his family.

 On April 14, 2025, Mahdawi's legal team filed a habeas corpus petition against Donald Trump and his administration, describing his detention as unlawful.
 His lawyers requested a temporary restraining order to prevent him from being transferred out of Vermont by federal authorities.
 Vermont federal judge William K. Sessions III granted the request and ordered that Mahdawi remain in Vermont.
-The case, in the District Court for the District of Vermont, was reassigned to Judge Geoffrey Crawford, and on April 30, Crawford granted Mahdawi's request to be released on bail, and said that the case raised a "substantial claim that the government arrested him to stifle speech with which it disagrees."
+The case, in the District Court for the District of Vermont, was reassigned to Judge Geoffrey Crawford, and on April 30, Crawford granted Mahdawi's request to be released on bail, and said the case raised a "substantial claim that the government arrested him to stifle speech with which it disagrees."
 The Trump administration appealed to the Court of Appeals for the Second Circuit, asking the court for an emergency stay of Crawford's ruling and challenging the determination that Crawford had authority to make such a ruling.
 The case was assigned to judges Susan Carney, Alison Nathan, and Barrington Parker, and on May 9, they denied the appeal.

+Salah Sarsour

+On March 30, 2026, ten ICE agents pulled Salah Sarsour over and detained him after following him from his Milwaukee, Wisconsin home.
+Sarsour is a businessman and the president of the Islamic Society of Milwaukee, the state's largest mosque.
+He is involved with pro-Palestinian advocacy organizations and has spoken in support of Palestinian causes.
+His wife, children, and grandchildren are US citizens.
+ICE transferred him to the Clay County, Indiana jail.
+He has no criminal record in the US; he is charged with being a threat to US foreign policy based on two arrests in Israel, one of which occurred when he was a teenager before his approval for legal permanent resident status.
+Local elected officials and clergy members called for his immediate release.
+His attorneys are concerned about the lack of basic medical care for his diabetes.
+On June 18, Sarsour was released on a judge's order as he awaits further action on his case.